-Christmas is that time of the year when family and friends come together with plans to give the Gift of life and gifts of love.
-Indeed, there are many gifts that are given on Christmas day, and throughout the holiday season.
+The Season of Giving is that time of the year when family and friends come together with plans to give the Gift of Life and gifts of love.
+Indeed, there are many gifts that are given on believers’ special day during the Season of Giving, and throughout the entire holiday season.
 However, there is only one Gift that keeps on giving, and that Gift is Jesus the Christ—the everlasting Gift of life—for He is always there for us by way of the Word of God and the Holy Spirit.

 Now, even though the Word of God and the indwelling/infilling of the Holy Spirit are more than enough to sustain every believer, we are not here on this Earth just to satisfy our own physical and spiritual needs.
 As long as sin is in the world, there will be believers who need to be encouraged, enlightened, empowered, and strengthened in their faith and their walk with the Lord—not to mention the countless number of unsaved individuals who must be evangelized.